Adrian Bubie’s career is marked by nimble professional growth, with each experience building toward the next.

 A big challenge, Bubie added, is that the COVID-19 virus is evolving differing strains as it emerges in new populations in different geographic locations.

 “The virus has a closed-off trajectory within each individual population,” he said.
 “Strains in Nebraska and Oklahoma will look different than those in France and Italy.
 This is also true for the human papilloma virus.
 The goal is to try and identify which strains of this coronavirus are likely to be more problematic in the future.”

 Touting an impressive 98 percent graduation rate and average internship salary of $57,000, this program merges two longstanding and successful UO programs, the Master’s Industrial Internship Program and the Bioinformatics and Genomics Master’s Program.
 Students receive rigorous and experiential coursework and internship-based training in one of five technical areas: optical materials and devices; molecular sensors and probes; polymer science; semiconductor and photovoltaic device processing; or bioinformatics and genomics.
 Additionally, students engage in comprehensive professional development trainings, which include resume writing, active listening, and inclusion and diversity.
 Upon opening of the first Knight Campus building this fall, students and staff in the program will have access to cutting-edge facilities.
 The program is the driving force behind the UO’s top national ranking for the number of master’s degrees in physics awarded.

-The Phil and Penny Knight Campus for Accelerating Scientific Impact defines the University Oregon as a hub for translational and applied research, a place where cross-disciplinary, scientific entrepreneurship pushes the frontiers of science.
-Seeded with a $500 million gift from Penny and Phil Knight and augmented with $70 million in state funds, the campus operates at the intersection of science and society, with a first building set to open in the fall of 2020.
+The Phil and Penny Knight Campus for Accelerating Scientific Impact defines the University of Oregon as a hub for translational and applied research, a place where cross-disciplinary, scientific entrepreneurship pushes the frontiers of science.